-Ndrek’s first collection of poems in the English language, The Death of Night, was published in 2011 by EMAL.
-He was selected to read at the Strokestown International Poetry Festival in 2011, and was a featured poet in the ‘Cyphers’ Magazine, Issue 71. and 85 .
+Ndrek’s first collection of poems in the English language, The Death of Night, was published in 2011 by EMAL, and his second book The Invention of Shoes was published in 2019 by Galway Academic Press.
+He was selected to read at the Curit International Festival of Literature in 2019, the Strokestown International Poetry Festival in 2011, and was a featured poet in the ‘Cyphers’ Magazine, Issue 71. and 85 .
 His work has also been published in The Mayo Anthology (Present Tense), in 2006, and in the Writing4all Anthology, “The best of 2011”, MUSE INDIA, Issue 76, 2017, ‘The Connaught Telegraph’, ‘Galway Advertiser’, ‘Galway City Tribune’, and ‘Sin’ are among other newspapers and magazines where his work has been featured.
 He has been invited to read at the Galway- Mayo Institute of Technology on both Galway and Castlebar campuses and at the Culture Night events.

 He was selected among the 50 personalities included in the book published by Albanian Excellence 50×50 Symbol of a Generation.

 During 2012-2013, he worked, as the Arts Office Assistant, in the Community and Culture Department of the Galway City Council.
 From 2013 until July 2015, he worked for the Galway Education Centre.
-Currently he works as the IT Manager for Footfall and is Managing Editor of The Galway Review .
+From 2015 to June 2020 he worked as Admin and IT Support for Footfall.
+Currently, he works as Managing Editor of The Galway Review.